-In the first few hours, 2 lakhs of machines were infected by this ransomware.
-It was first reported from Sweden, Britain and France, but Russia and Taiwan are said to be the worst hit, according to US media Huge brands including Renault, FedEx, Telefonica and the NHS were among the victims and crippled by the attack.
+In the first few hours, 2 lakh machines were infected by this ransomware.
+It was first reported from Sweden, Britain and France, but Russia and Taiwan were the worst hit, according to US media.
+Huge brands including Renault, FedEx, Telefonica and the NHS were among the victims and were outright crippled by the attack.

 What is ransomware?

 Ransomware, also known as Business Email Compromise, is a type of malicious software and part of cyber terrorism that infects a computer and restricts users’ access to it until a ransom is paid to unlock it.
-Individuals and organisations are discouraged from paying the ransom, as this does not guarantee access will be restored.
-Last year, as reports are to be believed, this malware had globally caused a loss of a whopping $3 billion to the companies.
+Individuals and organisations are discouraged from paying the ransom, as this does not guarantee that access will be restored.
+If reports are to be believed, this malware had globally caused a loss of a whopping $3 billion to the companies.

 According to many anti-cyber-terrorism experts, Cyber terrorism is any intentional, unethically motivated attack against high-end data, computer systems, user information, computer programs and sensitive data records which results to cause intensive harm to the cyber terrorist targets.

-The threat of cyber attacks and attempts of unethical tactics of hackers are higher than ever.
-In spite of all the stringent laws formed to combat cyber terrorism taken forth by authorities; fighting against the devastating cyber attacks, especially for startups has never been easier.
+Today, the threat of cyber attacks and attempts of unethical tactics of hackers are higher than ever.
+In spite of all the stringent laws formed to combat cyber terrorism taken forth by authorities; fighting against the devastating cyber attacks and ever-advancing hackers, especially for startups has never been easier.
 With startups becoming the worst victims of cyber crime, we think cyber terrorism is nowhere less to the recent Pakistan Taliban school attack.
 The attack had killed over 140 innocent people including 132 students of an army school located in Peshawar.
+Sure, ransomware doesn’t cause any deaths but due to it, companies go down, people lose jobs and they end up on the road (not an exaggeration!).

 Ransomware has been a growing trend for the past two years, and this is just a culmination, a grand reveal to the wider world of just how big of a threat it is.
 As we write, someone is clicking a link in a spam email or activating macros in a malicious document.

-In a few seconds, all their data will be encrypted and they’ll have just a few days to pay hundreds of dollars to get it back.
+In a few seconds, all their data will be encrypted and they’ll have just a few days (or even lesser) to pay hundreds of dollars to get it back.
 Unless they have a backup, which most people don’t.

 How intensive is the cyber threat for startups?

 First, the cyber hackers’ targeted website might notice a denial of service (DOS) attack, where the network resource is made unavailable to users.
 There will also be a slow down in their web traffic, temporary suspension or interruption of a host connected to the web, eventually flooding the traffic resource with unauthorized scripts and external communication requests.
-And we all witnessed the massive attack few days ago by ransomware named as WannaCry.
+And we all witnessed the massive attack by the ransomware WannaCry that I cited above.

-These scenarios may sound like unimportant but eventually within a day or two after the malicious attack on a targeted website by scripted bots, traffic comes down consistently than anything and harms website much more.
-In India, ransomware, the biggest ever cyber terrorism had infected 45,000 computers, including 120 Gujarat Govt.
+These scenarios may sound like unimportant but eventually within a day or two after the malicious attack on a targeted website by scripted bots, traffic comes down consistently and harms the website much more.
+In India, the ransomware WannaCry, the biggest ever cyber terrorism attack had infected 45,000 computers, including 120 Gujarat Govt.
 Computers.

 FIGHTING cyber terrorism